owenhoagie/RiskStream/README.md

 Every other day should function as intended, so here is what I did (in order):
 - Setup initial GitHub for the project
 - Added organizational folders for later setup regarding Maven
-- Created initial classes with attributes and methods as well as JavaDocs
+- Created initial classes with attributes and methods as well as JavaDocs (AccountPosition, RiskAlert, RiskEngine, and TradeEvent)
+- Started on proper Maven project setup